2025 SUMMIT SESSIONS AND WORKSHOPS

 Learn how to build sustainable partnerships and coalitions for advocacy through real-world tools and examples from New Bedford Creative.
 This hands-on session offers a practical framework for cultural organizing that meets the moment with purpose and impact.

-The Summit will conclude with a keynote address by Giselle Byrd, Executive Director of The Theater Offensive.
+The Summit will conclude with a keynote address by Giselle Byrd, Executive Director of The Theater Offensive and a fireside chat moderated by Tiffany Allecia, M.Ed., Executive Director of Springfield Creative City Collective.

 Learn more about Giselle: